inobulles/iar/README.md

 ### IAR_MAX_READ_BLOCK_SIZE
 Set the maximum read block size in bytes to be allocated (default is 65536 bytes, or 64 KiB, which is the minimum size the C99 standard guarantees `malloc` supports).
 Higher values mean better performance with large files at the expense of higher RAM usage.

+### WITHOUT_JSON
+Compile without support for packing JSON files.
+Also disables the `--json` flag in the command-line utility for obvious reasons.